-I am a Marie Skłodowska Curie Actions Global Fellow at the University of Sydney and the University of Glasgow, and a Research Affiliate at the Sydney Institute of Marine Science.
+I am a Marie Skłodowska Curie Actions Global Fellow at The University of Sydney, and a Research Affiliate at the Sydney Institute of Marine Science.

 My broad research interests lie at the intersection of ecology, evolution and physiology.
 I am fascinated by phenotypic variation, in particular during early life stages, and seek to understand the causes and consequences of this variation in order to predict how species may evolve under environmental change.
 I use both field and experimental work on a range of study organisms (fish, reptiles, marine invertebrates, and seaweeds) along with meta-analysis and comparative methods to understand the patterns and processes underlying biodiversity across time and space.

 Please contact me with any questions regarding this research, or visit my google scholar page.